exercism/python/concepts/functools/about.md

 ## Generic functions

-***[Generic functions](https://pymotw.com/3/functools/#generic-functions)*** are those which preform the operation based on the argument given to them.
+***[Generic functions](https://pymotw.com/3/functools/#generic-functions)*** are those which perform the operation based on the argument given to them.
 In statically typed languages it can be done by function overloading.

 In python functools provides the `singledispatch()` decorator to register a set of generic functions for automatic switching based on the type of the first argument to a function.